+A key insight of this work is that training a TVG model effectively requires jointly training auxiliary tasks to preserve the model's action understanding capability.
+A naive approach to achieving this would be to train the TVG task alongside general action understanding tasks such as action recognition/detection/classification.
+However, these general tasks are not specifically designed for the temporal video grounding objective, and the understanding learned from them may not align well with the precise temporal localization required in TVG.

+Unlike general action understanding tasks, we design action understanding tasks that are specifically tailored for the temporal video grounding task.
+Specifically, by inverting the input and output of the original TVG task, we convert the localization task into understanding task, obtaining a set of Invert-TVG tasks.
+A key advantage of these Invert-TVG tasks, compared to general action understanding tasks, is that they share the same training data as the original TVG task.
+On the same video-query data, our method performs both video localization (via the original TVG task) and action understanding (via the Invert-TVG tasks).
+This tight coupling enables the learned action understanding to be directly aligned with and supportive of the temporal grounding objective, resulting in more effective and synergistic learning.

-We propose Invert4TVG, a novel framework that derives auxiliary action understanding tasks from TVG datasets without requiring external data or annotations.
-Specifically, we invert the input and output of the TVG task to obtain Invert-TVG tasks.
-Originally, given a video and a natural language query, TVG models predict the temporal segment where the action occurs.
-Inversely, given a video segment, Invert-TVG tasks infer the action-related information defined in the query.
+Specifically, given a video and a natural language query, the original TVG task predicts the temporal segment duration where the action occurs.
+Inversely, given a video segment, the proposed Invert-TVG tasks infer the action-related information defined in the query from the given segment.